mfyuce/t4emptella/README.md

-# t4emptella
+# t4tella
-Power of Scriptella and T4 templates combined for better template handling for certain operations
+Power of Scriptella and T4 templates combined for better template handling for certain operations.